port-labs/port-docs/docs/guides-and-tutorials/service-lock-github-workflow.md

 If you set the value of the `locked_in_prod` field to `false`, the workflow will perform the deployment without any issue:

 <img src="/img/guides/serviceInProdNotLocked.png" border="1px" />

-## Conclusion

-In this example, we have shown how to use Port's GitHub Action to allow/prevent deployment in our CI/CD pipeline based on the `locked_in_prod` property.